 - 1. Select the Settings icon (to open the Settings menu. - 2.
-Select Reference to open the Reference submenu.
-(See Figure 61.)
+Select the Reference menu and select the Reference submenu, as shown in Figure 59.

-Figure 61: Input Reference options
+Figure 59: Input Reference options

-- 3. Select one of these reference options: - o Internal.
-The timing is based on an internal clock. - Analog.
+- 3. Select from one of these reference options: - o Internal.
+The timing is based on an internal clock. - o Analog.
 Refers to a Black Burst (BB) or Tri-Level Sync (TLS) external reference.
-An analog external reference is connected to the REF BNC input on the back panel. - PTP.
+An analog external reference is connected to the REF BNC input on the back panel. - o PTP.
 Refers to Precision Timing Protocol (PTP) external reference.
-PTP external reference must come through the 10/25GE SFP Port 1 input on the back panel.
+PTP external reference must come through the 10GE SFP Port 1 input on the back panel.